HandBrake/HandBrake-docs/source/docs/en/latest/technical/system-requirements.markdown

 <!-- .system-windows -->
 ### Notice: Users with Intel CPU's

+If you are running a 13th or 14th generation Intel CPU, please make sure you are running the latest BIOS to avoid system stability issues.

 If you are using Windows 10 and also have an Intel 12th generation CPU (or newer), we recommend using the "High Performance" power profile in Windows.

-In HandBrake Preferences, we also recommend you set the "Priority Level" to "Normal" on the Advanced tab.

 This should help maintain performance when HandBrake is not a foreground window.